 John V. Campo, MD, Chair, Department of Psychiatry

 Dr. Campo has been at Ohio State since 2006, and is the former director of the Division of Child and Adolescent Psychiatry and medical director of Pediatric Behavioral Health, a joint position serving Nationwide Children’s Hospital and Ohio State.
-He has served as interim chair of Ohio State’s Department of Psychiatry since January 2011.
+He served as interim chair of Ohio State’s Department of Psychiatry in 2011.
 Dr. Campo is also director of Psychiatry at Ohio State’s Wexner Medical Center and professor of Clinical Psychiatry and Clinical Pediatrics.

-Charles J. Lockwood, MD, dean of Ohio State’s College of Medicine, said Dr. Campo has a national reputation for developing mental health programs that deliver high-quality results.
+Charles J. Lockwood, MD, former dean of Ohio State’s College of Medicine, said Dr. Campo has a national reputation for developing mental health programs that deliver high-quality results.
 “John’s demonstrated expertise as a clinician, researcher and administrator have led to many successful initiatives that have improved the mental health care of patients of all ages,” says Dr. Lockwood, who made the appointment.
 “John is widely respected as a colleague and distinguished leader who works collaboratively with community mental health programs, private industry and government agencies to nurture a better understanding of our most challenging and vexing mental health issues.”

 Steven G. Gabbe, MD, CEO of the Medical Center, anticipates Dr. Campo’s leadership will expand the national recognition of the Department of Psychiatry.
 “John has dedicated his career to improving the lives of people with mental illness, and he is committed to advancing the treatment of psychiatric conditions in children and adults,” says Dr. Gabbe.
 “We’re very excited about his new role here at Ohio State.”